Last updated: July 2022

 This means that sometimes we may need to use legally binding contractual terms between us and any third parties we engage with and the use of the EU-approved Model Contractual Arrangements.

 Data security is of great importance to us, and to protect your data we have put in place suitable physical, electronic and managerial procedures to safeguard and secure data collected through our App.
-In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a need to know.
+In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a need to know (including driving schools, as mentioned above).
 They will only process your personal data on our instructions, and they are subject to a duty of confidentiality.

 We will still be responsible for protection of your personal data, even where we have transferred it outside the EEA or the United Kingdom.